top of page

 • Will it be a positive experience for our family?

-The welcome news is, there is a Missouri – Illinois hospice care provider truly committed to guiding each patient and family through end-of-life care in a compassionate and uplifting manner.
+The welcome news is, there's a hospice care provider truly committed to guiding each patient and family through end-of-life care in a compassionate and uplifting manner.
 Breeze Hospice is dedicated to its role as care provider, helping hand, and comforting presence for those facing terminal illness.
 Its team focuses on the patient and family as a unit, emphasizing physical, mental and spiritual care as a means toward easing each individual’s transition.

 Patients may be referred to hospice by a doctor, nursing home, or other care provider; but they also can contact a hospice provider directly to begin discussions about appropriate care for the individual.
 If you have questions about Breeze Hospice’s services and how they can benefit your loved one and family, please contact us.